BP to relinquish three offshore blocks in Uruguay

 BP holds a 100 percent interest in the blocks and Ancap has the right to take up to a 30 percent share in any discoveries.

 BP's second-quarter profit slumped by nearly two-thirds as it grappled with lower oil prices.
-Late last month it cut its capital spending plans for the year for a second time this year to below $22 billion from $22.9 billion last year.
+Late last month it cut its capital spending plans for the year for a second time this year to below $20 billion (12.83 billion pounds) from $22.9 billion last year.

 "BP’s analysis concluded that the chances of success in identifying commercially exploitable hydrocarbons in the blocks did not compete with opportunities elsewhere in BP’s global exploration portfolio," BP said in a statement.